precice/tutorials/FSI/flap_perp/SU2-CalculiX/README.md

-# Tutorial for a coupled simulation with SU2 and CalculiX
+# Tutorial for an FSI simulation of an elastic flap perpendicular to a channel flow using SU2 and CalculiX

-The files in this folder can be used to run the tutorial test case described on this [Wiki page](https://github.com/precice/precice/wiki/FSI-tutorial).
-For running the case either follow the instructions given there or execute the script `runTutorial_serial.sh` or `runTutorial_parallel.sh` (with SU2 being executed with one or several processes, respectively).
+This tutorial is described in the [preCICE wiki](https://github.com/precice/precice/wiki/FSI-tutorial).

+You may run the coupled simulation in serial using the script `Allrun` or in parallel with `Allrun -parallel`.
+The output of each step will be redirected to log files (mainly `Fluid.log` and `Solid.log`).
+You can cleanup the simulation using `Allclean`.

+If you prefer to run the two simulations in two different terminals and watch their output on the screen, use the (simpler) scripts `runFluid` (or `runFluid -parallel`) and `runSolid`.
+They also write the output to the same log files.